 California brain surgeon pleads not guilty to sex charges

-A California brain surgeon pleaded not guilty Friday to 10 felony charges accusing him of sexually assaulting two boys and a girl under 14 years old as part of a child sex ring with seven victims.
-James Kohut entered the plea in a Santa Cruz County court, the Santa Cruz Sentinel reported .
+This undated photo provided by the Watsonville Police Department shows Dr. James Kohut.
+On Friday, May 26, 2017, Kohut, a California brain surgeon pleaded not guilty to 10 felony charges accusing him of sexually assaulting two boys and a girl under 14 years old.

 Comments